 - Free website setup and transfer

-Siteground offers three options for hosting plans.
-When you use this link to sign up, you can get up 60% off your hosting plan!
+Bluehost offers three options for hosting plans.
+When you use this link to sign up, you can get your hosting plan for as low as $2.95/mo!
 This discount only applies to the number of months you pay for upfront, so I recommend paying for as many months in advance as possible.
-I paid for two years in advance to take advantage of their deal.

 After you select a plan and purchase your domain, all you have to do is take a few minutes to fill out your information.

-Seriously, you can start a website at only $3.95 per month!
-That’s cheaper than a Starbucks specialty drink!
+Seriously, you can start your own blog at only $2.95 per month!
+That’s cheaper than a Starbucks drink.